Supernote

 I freed my Kindle library and have it synchronized with all my devices

 First, I converted the books to ePub using Calibre.
-Next, they joined my Obsidian Timeline System for automatic sync across all devices, Supernote included.
+Next, they joined my Timeline System in Obsidian for automatic synchronization across all devices, Supernote included.

 Like many other modern conveniences, the Kindle ecosystem is built to keep us locked in.
 As you know, I’ve been taking down walls around digital goods I won, and now it’s time to do it with my books.
 This project has been on my list for a long time, but it was a recent feature removal from Amazon that motivated me to finally pull the trigger.